SAP-archive/teched2020-IIS263/README.md

 ## Description

-This repository contains the material for the SAP TechEd 2020 session called Session ID - Session Title.
+This repository contains the material for the SAP TechEd 2020 session called IIS263 SAP Analytics Cloud with Focused Insights for SAP Solution Manager

 ## Overview

-This session introduces attendees to...
+Discover how to create a new generation of analytics reports required by application management for an intelligent enterprise.

+Explore your IT data and discover valuable insights for your business solutions by combining information coming from all your platforms for application lifecycle management (ALM).
+With the SAP Analytics Cloud solution and the Focused Insights solution for SAP Solution Manager, you can understand how to aggregate all your ALM data into powerful reports and dashboards.

 ## Requirements

-The requirements to follow the exercises in this repository are...
+You need to access to the SAP Solution Manager Demo System: www.sapsolutionmanagerdemo.com

+SAP Analytics Cloud exercices, connect to the following SAC tenant

 ## Exercises